Jones–Imboden Raid: Rowlesburg Raid

 In Washington, Gen. Henry Wager Halleck was frustrated by his subordinate officers' inability to stop the raid.
 He telegraphed to Gen. Robert C. Schenck: "The enemy's raid is variously estimated at from 1,500 to 4,000.
 You have 45,000 under your command.
 If you cannot concentrate enough to meet the enemy, it does not argue well for your military dispositions."
 To Gen. Benjamin S. Roberts in Buckhannon he wrote: "I do not understand how the roads there are impassable to you, when, by your own account, they are passable enough to the enemy."

 On April 29 Imboden decided to march to Philippi.
 En route he met Gen. Jones and part of his command.
 Jones had so far burned nine railroad bridges, captured two trains, an artillery piece, 1,200 to 1,500 horses, and 1,000 head of cattle.

 On May 3 they moved their forces to Weston, just 23 mi south of Clarksburg.
 Two days later they led a parade through the town and some ladies presented then with a flag.
 Gen. Imboden took the opportunity to send his parents, who lived in Weston, to safety behind Confederate lines.

 Although they had contemplated attacking Clarksburg, the two generals decided that they did not have enough men, detachments having been sent east with the cattle and sick and injured troops remained in Beverly and Buckhannon.
 They decided to split forces once again, Jones's troops raiding northwest and Imboden's forces moving south to Summersville with the captured supplies and the wounded.

 Jones captured West Union and Cairo, burned five more bridges and disabled a railroad tunnel.
-In Burning Springs(a/k/a "Oiltown"), his troops demolished the oil field and equipment, and burned 150000 oilbbl of oil.
+In Burning Springs (aka "Oiltown"), his troops demolished the oil field and equipment, and burned 150000 oilbbl of oil.
 They then moved south to join up with Imboden.

 Bad weather returned for Imboden on his march south, the last three days before reaching Summersville covering only 14 mi.
-At Summersville he captured a 28 wagon supply train pulled by 170 mules, and also gathered more livestock.
+At Summersville, he captured a 28-wagon supply train pulled by 170 mules and also gathered more livestock.
 He met again with Jones there on May 14 and once again they went their separate ways.
 Imboden moved south to Lewisburg.
 Union troops that attempted to stop his return to the Shenandoah Valley were met by another Confederate force under Col. John McCausland, who defeated them at Fayetteville, 30 mi southwest of Summersville.
 Gen. Imboden reached the Shenandoah Valley in the last week of May.

 Gen. Jones led his men through Greenbrier County where they rested at White Sulphur Springs on May 17 at the "Old White".
-They moved on to Bath County camped near Mount Crawford in Rockingham County on May 21.
+They moved on to Bath County and camped near Mount Crawford in Rockingham County on May 21.